How Technology Can Help Deliver Patient-Centered Care in Nephrology

 March 16, 2021

 Your organization needs a Nephrology EHR that has advanced and specialized tools.
-Nephrologists are extremely busy, traveling from location to location and working with dozens of dialysis patients each day.
+Nephrologists are extremely busy, traveling from location to location, and working with dozens of dialysis patients daily.
 This can quickly become complicated without the right technology.
-Manually tracking where each of your patients are as well as where you are supposed to be and when can quickly become disorganized.
+Manually tracking where each of your patients are, as well as where you are supposed to be and when, can quickly become disorganized.
 With the help of an advanced Nephrology EHR, providers can streamline their workflow, stay organized, reduce burnout, and optimize their bottom line.
-Below are three tools and benefits that specialists need in their nephrology EHR in 2021.
+Below are three tools and benefits that specialists need in their nephrology EHR.

 In the past, providers spent a wealth of their time filing each dialysis claim one-by-one.
-Extremely time-consuming, this also led to an increase in errors in each claim, late or missing claims, and delays in payment.
-With a specialized Nephrology EHR, your team can gain access to advanced dialysis EHR billing.
+Extremely time-consuming, this also led to increased errors in each claim, late or missing claims, and payment delays.
+With a specialized Nephrology EHR, your team can access advanced dialysis EHR billing.
 This helps providers file dozens of claims instantaneously.
 The software automatically sorts claims based on biller, payment cycle, visit number, and type of service.
 Providers can accomplish so much more in a fraction of the time with this tool.
 Ultimately, this helps reduce billing errors and boost a nephrologist’s bottom line.

 Providers need a simple way to keep track of their dialysis schedule in the most organized way possible.
 Dialysis rounding enables a specialist to sort patients on priority by location, the number of comprehensive monthly visits to complete, and the number of patients to see overall.
 It also shines a spotlight on patients who have yet to meet the four-visit threshold, helping providers maximize reimbursement each month.
 By achieving a streamlined workflow that is well-organized and manageable, providers can optimize their time and increase production output as a result.
 Dialysis rounding helps boost revenue.